ereneroglum/homeserver/README.md

 - Edit ```inventory```

-First deploy these for reverse proxy:
+Now deploy these for reverse proxy and DNS:

 - Homer (You need to edit ```homer/config.yml``` before this step)
 - Caddy

-Then edit your `/etc/hosts` or set up a private dns for entries at `caddy/Caddyfile`.
+- Pi-hole

+Then edit your `/etc/hosts` and add `<IP of Server> pihole.local` to your configuration computers (the one you execute ansible, not the remote server) `/etc/hosts`.

+Then every entry in `caddy/Caddyfile` as an A record in the pihole (including `pihole.local`).
+Now you can remove the `<IP of Server> pihole.local` from the configuration computers `/etc/hosts`.

+Setup your dhcp server such that the advertised dns points to the pihole.

+Setup `systemd-resolved` in `uplink` mode in your server pointing to itselfs lan ip (probably something like `192.168.0.x`, you can obtain it with `ip a`).

 After deploy:

 In any order:

 - Jellyfin
 - Komga